mdsherrill/Legend-of-JS/README.md

 # Legend of Java
 Here is how to launch and play the 2D Dungeon delver Legend of Java!
-This game is remnicient of the Legend of Zelda using sprites from the Game Boy Advance.
+This game is remnicient of the Legend of Zelda: Link to the Past using sprites from the Game Boy Advance, and using sprites from that game.

 > This is a work in progress, so please bear with the process!
 Please check back regularly here for updates.
 ## Controls